nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 ### Practice type 2: Randomly Selected Subset Trials with Jump to Row

-We will be using a new method of randomization called "select randomized subset."
-This method allows there to be multiple trial options on the spreadsheet, but only a few will be randomly selected for each participant.
-Each participant will recieve 3 different trials, out of 6 options on the spreadsheet.
+We will be using a new method of randomization called **"select randomized subset."** This method allows there to be multiple trial options on the spreadsheet, but only a select few will be randomly selected for each participant.

 #### Make the displays 🛠️